doublemoulinet/Morrowind-Modular-Mod-Guide/BALANCE.md

 ## Levelling and Skills
 Morrowind's levelling system shows its age.
 Because of how it handles skill-ups and attribute modifiers, Morrowind encourages powergaming, which is uNiMmERsiVE and BAD.
 There are several recent lua-based levelling overhauls that make skill increases/levelling much less intrusive.

 Choose and **install only ONE** of the following levelling mod sections.
-If this is your first time with Morrowind, I recommend playing with Improved Vanilla Levelling first (it most closely resembles the original game's system), and trying CCCP on a subsequent playthrough:
+If this is your first time with Morrowind, I recommend playing with **Improved Vanilla Levelling** first (it most closely resembles the original game's system), and trying **Class-Conscious Character Progression (CCCP)** on a subsequent playthrough:

 ### Improved Vanilla
-Install this section if you want to play with Improved Vanilla, which does as the name suggests: it irons out the kinks and inconsistencies in the game's levelling system.
+Install this section if you want to play with **Improved Vanilla**, which does as the name suggests: it irons out the kinks and inconsistencies in the game's levelling system.
 1. [Improved Vanilla Leveling](https://www.nexusmods.com/morrowind/mods/48065?tab=files)
 1. [Beast Race Abilities Toggleable](https://www.nexusmods.com/morrowind/mods/44948?tab=files)
 	- You can skip this if you won't be playing as a Lizard or a Cat.